European innovation scoreboard - European Commission

 This provides a comparative analysis of innovation performance in EU countries, other European countries, and regional neighbours.

-What is the EIS
+What is the European Innovation Scoreboard (EIS)

 EIS interactive tool